eXascaleInfolab/StaTIX/README.md

                                   without duplicates), so there is no need of the possible duplicates
                                   identification and omission
- -v,--version                     Show version
+ -v,--version                     Show version number -w,--weigh-instance              Weight RDF instances (subjects, consider
- -w,--weigh-instance              Weight RDF instances (subjects) or use
+                                  the self-relation) or use only the
-                                  only the weighted relations between the
+                                  weighted relations between the instances
-                                  instances
 ```
 To infer types without the ground-truth available with the implicit output to the `inpDataset.cnl`: `./run.sh inpDataset.rdf`.
 To infer types with available ground-truth for the sampled reduced dataset or using another typed dataset with similar structure, performing output to the `results.cnl`: `./run.sh -g gtSample.rdf -o results.cnl inpDataset.rdf`.